4. An illustrative application

 );

-// configuration based on the type of form to generate
+// configuration according to the type of form to be generated

 if($type=='init'){